gudfit/SkyDeniedCode/src/Readme.md

 ### Setting Up the Environment (cleanData)

-To set up your environment for running `cleanData.py` or other scripts, you'll need to use `uv` for managing your virtual environment:
+To set up your environment for running `cleanData.py` or `cleanRealTime.py`, you'll need to use `uv` for managing your virtual environment:

 ```bash
 # Install uv from https://github.com/astral-sh/uv